IRS Forms

 • Misstating the deferral ratio.
 Confirm the months and carry the percentage to at least a tenth as the form requests.

 • Forgetting the $500 rule and the ongoing filing requirement.
-Once the $500 threshold has been exceeded, you keep filing while the election is active, even at zero.
+The line 9b test asks two questions, is current line 9a more than $500 OR did any prior year's required payment exceed $500, and once either is yes you keep filing (and entering the line 9a amount on line 9b) while the election is active, even at zero.

 • Mailing to an old address.
 Use the addresses listed on the current form.